Theatre and Dance

 The B.A. in Theatre includes coursework in the social and behavioral sciences, arts and humanities, natural sciences, and mathematics as well as in the performing arts.
 In addition, students are required to complete one semester of any language.

 Undergraduate study in Theatre prepares students for graduate work in theatre and dance or in related fields of study.
 It also prepares students for theatre-related careers on and off stage.
 Graduates go on to careers as teachers, actors, designers, dancers, directors, technicians, and stage managers.
-Maine Masque, our student theatre organization, is very active year round.
+Maine Masque, our student theatre organization, is active year round.

 The liberal arts degree in Theatre at the University of Maine offers the undergraduate a broad range of study essential to developing the whole person.
 Within the Theatre/Dance Division, the student may elect to focus on a specific area of interest by selecting a group of courses beyond the core requirements, or to explore all areas of the theatre curriculum.
 Options for specialization include: History, Literature, and Performance Studies; and Directing, Acting, Design, and Technology.
 Learning by participation is our philosophy and one of our strengths.
 Majors are required to participate in main stage productions, and encouraged to become involved in student-directed shows.
 Many classes culminate in production and performance experience, including directing of original scripts.
 Our objective is to offer each student a balance of the academic, practical, and artistic aspects of theatre, and much personal guidance throughout their academic careers.